abmerop/gem5fs/README.md

     mknod /dev/fuse -m 0666 c 10 229

 You can place this in your `/etc/init.d/rcS` file (the standard boot script for gem5 disk images), or within a script to mount the FUSE filesystem.
-Below is the contents of the file `/fuse/bin/mount.sh` provided by the quick setup distribution:
+Below are the contents of the file `/fuse/bin/mount.sh` provided by the quick setup distribution:

     #!/bin/bash